TritonDataCenter/pgsqlstat/README.md

 * pgsqlstat: report top-level postgres stats
 * pgsqlslow: print details about slow queries

-Both of these use Postgres's built-in DTrace probes under the hood.
+Both of these use Postgres's built-in DTrace probes under the hood, so you don't have to reconfigure or restart Postgres to start using them.

 # pgsqlstat: report top-level postgres stats